CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 ## Task 2: Build and deploy the Microsweeper app

 Now that we've got a PostgreSQL instance up and running, let's build and deploy our application.
+In this task, you will build the Microsweeper application and deploy it to the Azure Red Hat OpenShift (ARO) environment.

 1. First, let's clone the application from GitHub to our local Cloud Shell.
 To do so, run the following command: